Family Purge Documentation

 - Revit refused to delete an element the cleaner thought was unreferenced (often happens with thermal assets) - the transaction rolls back and the next cleaner runs

-- The family contains a corrupted nested family that Revit can't open - skip it in the family list and move on
+- The family contains a corrupted nested family that Revit cannot open - skip it in the family list and move on

 - The output folder isn't writable - check folder permissions and free disk space